top of page

 Trollope on white Icelandic pony during the "Mastiffs" trip to Iceland, 1878.

-Trollope (Marcus Ward CDV, circa 1860).
+Trollope (by Marcus Ward, albumen CDV, circa 1860).

-Excerpt of Trollope from 'A Private View at the Royal Academy' (William Powell Frith, oil on canvas, 1881, attributed).
+Excerpt of Trollope from 'A Private View at the Royal Academy' (William Powell Frith, oil on canvas, 1881).
+Attributed.

 Frances Eleanor Trollope, nee Ternan, author and second wife of Trollope's brother Tom.

-Trollope, Cartoon in The Lantern, Cape Town, South Africa, 1878.
+Anthony Trollope caricature in The Lantern, Cape Town, South Africa, 1878.

 Trollope and Family